Foundations for learning

 As many as one in ten children have some level of persistent special needs in speech, language and communication.
 Over the past decade, we have supported a range of research projects on these specific speech and language delays and disorders.

-Recent projects in Foundations for learning include a longitudinal study to examine the relationship between the use of mobile phone slang and grammatical development, and a study of the impact of month of birth on child development.
+Recent projects in this area include a longitudinal study to examine the relationship between the use of mobile phone slang and grammatical development, a review of the international evidence on parental involvement interventions, and a study of the impact of month of birth on child development.